 can't make up his mind whether it was 12 or 16 years).
 Gruffydd eventually managed to escape and participated in the Welsh rebellion in 1094/95.
 He retreated to Anglesey before Earl Hugh of Chester's advance and had to flee to Ireland.
 Again.
 Moreover, Gruffydd had to cross the sea in an open boat.
 Sounds like fun.

 OK, I promise the fourth time will work.
 This is getting sorta boring.
 The death of the Earl of Chester in 1101 brought Gruffydd back to Gwynedd and this time he managed to consolidate his power both by war and diplomacy.
-King Henry I of England saw the this with unease, invaded Wales and forced Gruffydd to do homage, but the Welsh prince could keep his possessions.
+King Henry I of England, not liking the idea of a strong Welsh ruler, promptly invaded Wales and forced Gruffydd to do homage, but the Welsh prince could keep his possessions.
 Gruffydd's sons who led the men of their aging father, extended the power of their family further into the south of Wales.

 His sons Owain and Cadwaladr had an uneasy relationship.
 Troubles started when Cadwaladr had - for some reason unknown - Owain's ally and brother-in-law to be Anarawd of Deheubarth assassinated.
 Owain drove his brother out of his lands in Ceredigion; Cadwaladr fled to Ireland but returned and made peace with his brother only to fall foul of Owain again; he fled into exile once more in 1155, this time to England.
 Well, the latter is at least some change to the routine. *grin*